What is the National Heritage Monument?

 The National Heritage Monument (also referred to as the NHM) and the Long March to Freedom (LMTF) is an extensive public urban development, conceived as a prominent and iconic South African National Heritage and Tourism initiative.
 Both the NHM and LMTF are owned by the National Heritage Project Non-Profit Company.

-The Long March to Freedom forms the backbone of the National Heritage Monument and is a monumental procession of 100 statues that will grow into 500 statues over time.
+The Long March to Freedom is a monumental procession of 100 statues that will grow into 500 statues over time.

 The National Heritage Project Non-Profit Company is the special-purpose holding company that owns, develops and operates the National Heritage Monument and Long March to Freedom.

 Where can I visit the statues?

 The 100 life-size bronzes in The Long March to Freedom can be viewed at Century City in Cape Town.

 Visiting Hours: Mondays to Saturday: 10h00 – 18h00